This delicious vegan ramen recipe is from the book, Mostly Plants. For a chance to win this amazing cookbook, read all the way to the bottom.

 - My house smells amazing!
 I love when I make a recipe that makes my house smell like comfort food.
 This recipe does the trick.

-So many ramen recipes use chicken broth and pork to build flavor.
-In our vegan version, we use vegetable broth along with mushrooms, miso paste, and soy sauce, which gives this soup that savory umami flavor you crave in a bowl of Asian noodles.
+In our vegan ramen version, we use vegetable broth along with mushrooms, miso paste, and soy sauce, which gives this soup that savory umami flavor you crave in a bowl of Asian noodles.
 We add tons of vegetables and bite-size pieces of tofu along with those yummy ramen noodles to make this soup flavorful and satisfying.

 This recipe is from Mostly Plants, by the Pollan Family.